What is good?

 How to stop cramps fast?

-To quickly alleviate menstrual cramps, you can try several strategies that offer relief:
+To quickly alleviate menstrual cramps, you can try several common strategies that offer relief:

 • Use Over-the-Counter Pain Relievers: NSAIDs like ibuprofen (Advil, Motrin) or naproxen (Aleve) are effective in reducing the production of prostaglandins, relieving pain quickly.
 Follow the recommended dosages on the package.